-41012 Programming for Mechatronic Systems6cp; Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+41012 Programming for Mechatronic Systems6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48623 Mechatronics 2

 These requisites may not apply to students in certain courses.
 See access conditions.

 knowledge of the C language and digital systems is essential for this subject